 Big Willow Park Master Planning and Restoration

 I'm looking forward to the reworked plan to see how the Park Board has merged the suggestions from the residents with the stewardship of this beautiful preserve.

-deannabrandt 19 days ago
+deannabrandt 4 months ago

 We live right across Minnetonka Boulevard from Big Willow -- we love the woods and are in there enjoying it frequently.
 My chief concern about the new plan is that, unless I am mistaken, none of the goals are to protect wildlife.
 Over the years we have seen decline of wildlife -- in particular, birds (which are usually more visible and audible, of course).
 It's wonderful to have so many goals of the plan directed at people who frequent the park and its many amenities.
 But a woods without wildlife is just a park for people.
 Adding an off-leash dog park would only create more disturbances to wildlife.
 I would hope the plan would also focus on the well-being of the original inhabitants, and keep Big Willow one of the few places of respite for wildlife and humans alike within the city.

-Carol Allis About 1 month ago
+Carol Allis 4 months ago

+Big Willow Park Master Planning and Restoration